McDonald’s faces class action lawsuit claiming McRib contains no actual rib meat

-McDonald’s hit with class action lawsuit claiming McRib doesn’t contain any rib meat
+What’s inside a McRib?
+McDonald’s hit with class action lawsuit claiming sandwich doesn’t contain rib meat

 The lawsuit argues the McRib’s name and rib-shaped patty mislead consumers and seeks nationwide and state-specific class action status for purchases over the past four years